The 16 Afa Seeds (Words) With Their Regular Igbo & English Terminologies

 • English: Hooked | Principle of gravity | Anchoring or Pinpointing

-• Explanation: "Ululu" describes something hooked or attached, it symbolizes a strong connection or attachment.
+• Explanation: "Ululu" describes something hooked or attached, it symbolizes a strong connection or attachment to the material realm.

 In Conclusion